-The Board has appointed Northern Trust Global Services Limited to act as its depositary (the "Depositary").
-The Depositary is authorised by the Prudential Regulation Authority and regulated by the FCA and the Prudential Regulation Authority.
+The Board appointed Northern Trust Global Services Limited to act as its depositary (the "Depositary") with effect from 18 July 2014.
+On 3 April 2018, Northern Trust Global Services Limited was re-registered under the Companies Act 2006 as a public limited company under the name of Northern Trust Global Services PLC.
+Northern Trust Global Services PLC subsequently converted to a Societas Europaea on 8 October 2018 and its name was changed to Northern Trust Global Services SE ("NTGS SE").
+On 1 March 2019, NTGS SE transferred its corporate headquarters from the United Kingdom to Luxembourg.
+As a result of the re-domicile, NTGS SE is now an authorised credit institution in Luxembourg under Chapter 1 of Part 1 of the Luxembourg law of 5 April 1993 on the financial sector.
+It is authorised by the European Central Bank ("ECB") and subject to the prudential supervision of the ECB and the Luxembourg Commission de Surveillance du Secteur Financier.
+The UK offices of NTGS SE have become a UK branch of NTGS SE and the branch continues to be regulated by the UK Financial Conduct Authority in the conduct of its UK depositary activities.
 Custody services are provided by The Northern Trust Company (as a delegate of the Depositary).
 A fee of 0.01% per annum of the net assets of the Company, plus fees in relation to safekeeping and other activities undertaken to facilitate the investment activity of the Company, are payable to the Depositary.
 The Company and the Depositary may terminate the Depositary Agreement at any time by giving six months' written notice.
 The Depositary may only be removed from office when a new depositary is appointed by the Company.